Sustainable Design on Campus

 This campus-wide sustainability competition invites Illinois undergraduates to submit proposals.
 Participants will develop a plan promoting at least one of the UN Sustainable Development Goals to help improve society and the future of the planet.
 The solution could be a concept, product, business plan, event, social media platform, app, game, or organization.
 The top prize is $2000.

-Xuanshu Lin, SD junior and 2021 finalist for his project Prevention of Grass Carp Invasion, Lake Michigan
+Xuanshu Lin, 2021 finalist for his project Prevention of Grass Carp Invasion, Lake Michigan

 Cookie Settings